aodr3w/keiji-scheduler/README.md

 ## features

-- Concurrent Task Execution: Each task runs in its own goroutine, ensuring parallel processing.
+- Concurrent Task Execution: Each task runs in its own goroutine, ensuring concurrent / non-blocking processing.

-- Customizable Intervals: Tasks can be scheduled to run at intervals specific to their requirements.
+- Unique Intervals: Tasks can be scheduled to run at intervals based on saved scheduling information

 - Database-Driven: Tasks are stored and managed in a database, allowing for dynamic updates and easy management.